BootlegYouki/at-iba-pa-pos/docs/05-cloud-sync.md

 Admin Settings behavior:

-- Validates URL and anon key format
-- Can test connectivity against the `products` table
-- Detects missing tables and shows setup SQL
+- Opens an external browser to the standalone Vercel Supabase OAuth broker
+- Catches the returned connection data via a temporary `localhost` server loopback handoff
+- Intelligently polls for project discovery and auto-initialization
+- Resiliently handles DNS propagation and connection delays during new project initialization
-- Saves committed credentials
+- Saves committed credentials automatically
 - Calls `update_cloud_config` so Rust updates the running sync engine

 ---

 ## Fresh Project Setup

-If the target Supabase project does not have the required tables yet, the Admin UI enters a `tables_missing` state and offers:

-- A copyable SQL migration
-- A shortcut to the Supabase SQL editor

-The generated SQL currently creates:

-- `products`
-- `transactions`
-- `transaction_items`
-- `users`
-- `settings`
-- `inventory_logs`

-The setup SQL also creates the stock-application trigger used by cloud sales:

-- `apply_inventory_log_to_product_stock()`
-- `trg_apply_inventory_log_to_product_stock`
+The transition to automated provisioning eliminates manual SQL execution.
+When the app detects a new (empty) Supabase project, or provisions a new one via the Gateway:

+- The sync engine identifies an absent `system_instance_id`
+- The settings polling logic automatically pushes a bootstrap schema setup without user intervention
-It also enables permissive RLS policies for the anon role so the app can operate with the configured anon key.
+- The initialization configures permissive RLS policies for the anon role so the app can operate securely
+- It establishes the required trigger logic (`apply_inventory_log_to_product_stock`) for `inventory_logs` to maintain cloud stock deterministically.

 ---